meadow-tulips/Myblog/_posts/2018-03-22-the-manutd-conundrum.markdown

 ---

 ## Debacle against Sevilla.
-But tell me, didn't you see that coming?
+Didn't you see that coming?

 <p>After all, We have a team with Attacking Midfielders (<b>Antonio Valencia</b> & <b>Ashley Young</b>) converted into full-backs.
 We got a midfield consisting on <b>Marouane Fellaini</b> with absolu<u>te no acce</u>rleration and no of<u>f the ba</u>ll movement.
 Our Winger <b>Juan Mata</b> just does not have the pace to run down the flanks.
 Our <b>Anthony martial</b> is too predictable, the fact that he choose the selfish option of cutting inside and taking the shot on.
 </p>